dfennell42/LCO-Workflow/README.md

 *submit*: Submits vasp calculations.
 Takes argument for which type of calculations to submit: *'struc'* for pristine or vacancy structure calculations, or *'pdos'* for PDOS calculations.
 Default is *'struc'*.
 Equivalent to bash scripts **submitall-vasp.sh** and **submitpdos-vasp.sh**.

+*check*: Checks calculations for errors.
+If error is PRICELV, ZBRENT, FEXCF, or a timeout, script will perform the appropriate fix and resubmit the calculations.